Despite their wealth and strong savings values, a huge percentage of affluent women lack comfidence in their investing ability.

 - 47% of confident women were interested in learning more about how to invest in the stock market, versus 35% of the not confident.

 Regardless of investing confidence levels, 56% of affluent women said men were given more opportunity to learn about investing than women, while 41% said both sexes were given equal opportunity to learn.
 Half felt men had more confidence in investing ability, but only a quarter thought men were actually more skilled.
+“We see that women who were taught about investing by someone tend to be more confident in investing,” Wimbish said.
+“Financial literacy makes a huge difference and has positive rippling effects for future generations.”

 Other research indicates that the gender gap in financial literacy is tapering off.